Torres del Paine National Park: Climate

 According to the Köppen climate classification, the park lies in the “temperate climate of cold rain without a dry season".
 The meteorological conditions of the park are variable due to the complex orography.

 The park is famous for its strong winds.
 The windiest months are November-January, which coincides with the peak tourism season.

 Temperatures

-The zone is characterized by cool summers, with temperatures lower than 16 C during the warmest month (January).
-Winter is relatively cold, with an average high temperature in July of 5 C, and an average low of -3 C.
+The zone is characterized by having moderate temperature changes throughout the year, with temperatures reaching an average maximum of 11 C in February.
+Winter is cold, with an average high temperature in July of 2 C, and an average low of -3.6 C.

 Precipitation

 The rainiest months are March and April, with a monthly average rainfall of 80 mm.
 This represents double the July–October (winter) rainfall, which are the drier months.
 A study of the exact chemical components of the precipitation in the park has been carried out.

 Hydrology

 The park possesses a large drainage network, which consists of numerous rivers, streams, lakes, ponds, and cascades that come from the Southern Patagonia Ice Field and flow towards the southeast until the Última Esperanza Sound that bathes the coasts of the city of Puerto Natales.
 The courses of water come from a longitudinal profile and are very turbulent with brusque changes in course, generated by waterfalls and rapids.

 The Southern Patagonian Ice Field takes up the entire western side of the park.
 The Southern Patagonian Ice Field feeds four main glaciers; they are, from north to south, the glaciers Dickson, Grey, Zapata, and Tyndall.
 This last glacier is rapidly receding.
 The largest is Glacier Grey.
 It is divided into two arms because of the appearance of a peninsula of ice, commonly called the Island or Nunatak, which becomes a little more apparent with each passing year.
 The eastern arm measures about 1.2 km while the western arm has a width of around 3.6 km.
 The longitude of the glacier in its path towards the interior of the park is 15 km.

 Studies of the glaciers in the park have given scientists a clearer picture of the epochs of the earth, or what happened after the last glacial age.